 Verify that the VPC peering connection is in the Active state.

-Be sure to update the route tables for your VPC peering connection.
+Be sure to update the route tables for the peering connection.
 Verify that the correct routes exist for connections to the IP address range of the peered VPCs through the appropriate gateway.

-Verify that an ALLOW rule exists in the network access control (network ACL) table for the required traffic.
+Verify that an ALLOW rule exists in the network access control (NACL) table for the required traffic.